quiltdata/quilt/README.md

 ```python
 from quilt.data.USER import PACKAGE
 ```
-Data packages deserialize 5x to 20x faster than text files.
+Data packages deserialize 5x to 20x faster than text files since there is little to no parsing but simply copying from disk into memory.

 ## Customize package contents by editing build.yml
 Running `quilt build USER/PACKAGE -d PATH` as described above generates a data package and a file, `build.yml` that specifies the contents of the package.